 - 51. As provided in Rule R8-69 and N.C.
-Gen. Stat. § 62-133.9(d), Duke Energy Carolinas shall be allowed to recover, through the DSM/EE rider, all reasonable and prudent costs reasonably and appropriately estimated to be incurred in expenses during the current rate period for DSM and EE programs that have been approved by the Commission under Rule R8-68 and for the DSM/EE Innovation Program, as outlined in Paragraph 32 of this Mechanism.
+Gen. Stat. § 62-133.9(d), Duke Energy Carolinas shall be allowed to recover, through the DSM/EE rider, all reasonable and prudent costs reasonably and appropriately estimated to be incurred in expenses during the current rate period for DSM and EE programs that have been approved by the Commission under Rule R8-68 and for the Efficiency Innovation Program, as outlined in Paragraph 31 of this Mechanism.
 As permitted by N.C.
 Gen. Stat. § 62-133.9(d), any of the Stipulating Parties may propose a procedure for the deferral and amortization in future DSM/EE riders of all or a portion of Duke Energy Carolinas' reasonable and prudent costs to the extent those costs are intended to produce future benefits. - 52.
 The DSM/EE EMF rider shall reflect the difference between the reasonable and prudent costs incurred during the applicable test period (vintage year) and the revenues actually realized during such test period under the DSM/EE rider then in effect. - 53.
-Beginning with Vintage Year 2025, true-ups to Program Costs, PPI, NLR, and any other associated costs will be limited to a maximum of five years from the current Vintage Year.
-When these true-up corrections are necessary, the identified true-up corrections are to be completed in the identified Vintage Year and the corrections should not be split across multiple Vintage Years. - 54.
-The cost and expense information filed by Duke Energy Carolinas pursuant to Commission Rules R8-68(c) and R8-69(f) shall be categorized by measurement unit or program, as applicable, and vintage year, consistent with the presentation included in the Company's application. - 55.
+The cost and expense information filed by Duke Energy Carolinas pursuant to Commission Rules R8-68(c) and R8-69(f) shall be categorized by measurement unit or program, as applicable, and vintage year, consistent with the presentation included in the Company's application. - 54.
 In accordance with Commission Rule R8-69(b)(6), Duke Energy Carolinas may implement deferral accounting for over- and under recoveries of costs that are eligible for recovery through the annual DSM/EE rider.
 The balance in the deferral account(s), net of deferred income taxes, may accrue a return at the net-of-tax rate of return approved in Duke Energy Carolinas' then most recent general rate case.
 The methodology used for the calculation of interest shall be the same as that typically utilized for the Company's Existing DSM Program rider proceeding (taking into account any extensions of the EMF measurement period pursuant to Commission Rule R8- 69(b)(2)).
 Pursuant to Commission Rule R8-69(c)(3), the Company is not allowed to accrue a return on Net Lost Revenues or the PPI.